newtdb/db/doc/getting-started.rst

         "newt_json_idx" gin (state)

 The ``zoid`` column is the database primary key.
-Every persistent object in newt has a unique zoid.
+Every persistent object in Newt has a unique zoid.
 The ``ghost_pickle`` pickle contains minimal information to, along with ``zoid`` create newt objects.
 The ``class_name`` column contains object's class name, which can be useful for search.
-The state column contains a JSON representation of object state suitable for searching and access from other applications.
+The ``state`` column contains a JSON representation of object state suitable for searching and access from other applications.

-You can use Postsresql to define more sophisticated or application-specific indexes, as needed.
+You can use PostgreSQL to define more sophisticated or application-specific indexes, as needed.

 Newt has a built-in helper for defining full-text indexes on your data::